primaryobjects/datasciencecoursera/predmachlearn-031/predict.md

 ![](predict_files/figure-html/unnamed-chunk-8-1.png)

-*Figure 1.
+*Figure 2.
 A visualization of the SVM tuning process.
-Darker colors indicate a better fit and are likely to result in more accurate models.*
+Darker colors indicate a better fit and are likely to result in a more accurate model.*

 We can now create an SVM with the optimized settings and train our model.